pauljrognon/bse-python-brushup-2022/index.md

 ## Notebooks

 Shortly, notebooks are documents that combine live code, equations, narrative text and visualizations.
 In a single document, you can write code, show the code output, write markdown type content, show text and visual outputs.
 Jupyter/`.ipynb` notebooks are a type of notebooks originally developped for Python and have extension `.ipynb`.

-The document you are seeing is an example of `.ipynb` notebook converted to a PDF document.
+### Writing and running code in a notebook

 `.ipynb` notebooks are composed of cells that can be text or code: